Adam Lazzara: Personal life

 Lazzara was briefly engaged to Chauntelle Dupree, guitarist of Eisley, in 2007, but the pair split before marrying.

-He went on to meet Misha Vaagen, a student at UT Tyler and bartender at a local restaurant.
+He went on to meet Misha Vaagen, a student, poet at UT Tyler and bartender at a local restaurant.
 They were married in June 2008 and had their first child in January 2009.
 They currently live in North Carolina with their three children.
 Misha is the author of Manmade Constellations.

 In February 2015, Lazzara was arrested for a DWI while in Charlotte, North Carolina.
 He was released on a $2,500 bond.